 Really, the only maintenance required for using this rower is to change/clean/purify the water in the tank, as per the instructions in the provided manual.

 There were also complaints that the foot pedals squeak or come unlocked too easily.
+Again, I didn’t notice this, so this may be something that happens over time.

 You can get a good idea of the quality and general overview of the model by watching this video: